 What You Can Eat and What You Can't

-Nutrisystem offers prepackaged foods.
+Nutrisystem is a 28-day program that offers prepackaged foods.

 Breakfast options include oatmeal, muffins, granola, and pancakes.